robertkleinschuster/pars-master/README.md

 To setup the database you can use MySQL workbench https://www.mysql.com/products/workbench/, command line interface or any other MySQL client.
 Done.
 Now open the project in your favourite editor and start developemnt.

+Frontend should be available at [localhost:8080](localhost:8080)

+Admin should be available at [admin.localhost:8080](admin.localhost:8080)

 ## Documentation
 work in progress
 Browse the documentation online at https://docs.parsphp.org/pars-master/